chrismaille/cabrita/docs/tutorial.rst

         port_detail: internal # options: internal, external or both
         show_revision: true # will show commit hash and git tag if available
         watch_branch: origin/staging # check how ahead or behind you are regard this branch
+      watch_for_build_using_files: # check if Dockerfile last modification date is greater than docker image build date
+        - Dockerfile
+      watch_for_build_using_git: # check if last commit date in flask project is greater than docker image build date
+        - flask
       django:
         name: Django Apps
         show_git: false